-The photo editor Curve Tool is similar to, but more versatile and more powerful than, the Levels Tool (histogram).
-The intent on this page is to explain the action of both tools (Levels and Curve), but specifically also to show HOW the two tools do many of the same jobs.
+The photo editor Curve Tool is similar to, but more versatile and more powerful than the Levels Tool (histogram).
+The intent on this page is to explain the action of both tools (Levels and Curves, CTRL L and CTRL M in Adobe), but specifically also to show HOW the two tools do many of the same jobs.
 Understanding concepts of how they are similar helps to understand both.

 Our starting point is to assume you know that the histogram shows the distribution of the actual tonal values in the image.
 Specifically, it is a bar chart of the relative number of pixels with each tone from black at 0 to white at 255.
 The taller the histogram graph spikes just means more pixels exist with that tone value.
+There is no "correct" value.
+Black scenes will have many dark pixels, and white scenes will have many bright pixels.
 The histogram is not a light meter, it only shows what did happen (it has no clue what ought to happen).
-There is really no great detail we can identify, or that we even care about, but it does show the overall extent from dark to light tones (important to our exposure).
-We do think in terms of adjusting exposure to align the right data edge to be near the right end, but which of course, necessarily assumes our scene actually does have bright data which ought to be far right (not always true of every image).
+There is really no great detail we can identify, or that we even care about, but it does show the overall extent from dark to light tones (relative to our exposure).
+We do think in terms of adjusting exposure to align towards the right edge, to be "bright enough" - but primarily the main point of looking is to specifically insure no clipping is there at 255, which would be detail lost due to overexposure.
+But which of course, any near right alignment necessarily assumes our scene actually does have bright data which ought to be far right (not always true of every image - for example, probably true of the picture of a polar bear on the snow, but not true for the black cat in a coal mine).
 So it is not about where it ought to be, unless we know where it ought to be.
 But we do want dark things dark, and bright things bright (contrast).
-If the histogram itself is any mystery, maybe see this page about the actual arithmetic.
-Which is then substantially modified by info on this page
+There are two types of common histograms, very different, see this page.
+The histogram data values are also gamma encoded, see this page

 Input is shown across the bottom, and Output is shown upward on the right.
 The gray scale gradients show the tone values of the scale, and they have numerical values too (you may or may not notice that these scales in a grayscale image's curve tool probably are reversed to have white at the origin, but everything is still all the same).